3mmasun/3mmasun.github.io/_posts/2020-02-13-eval-classifier.md

 ### When do we prefer high precision?

-When we cannot affort to miss out any positive cases.
+When we cannot affort the mistake of False Postive.
 Eg, detecting whether a video is safe for children.

 Another way of thinking is that, we are more _reluctant_ to label things as POSITIVE